skidad75/Data-Leak-Detector/README.md

 ## Disclaimer

-This tool is for educational purposes only.
+This tool is for educational and research purposes only.
+Always ensure you have permission to scan and analyze any website you don't own.
 The authors are not responsible for any misuse or damage caused by this program.
-Use at your own risk.
+Use responsibly and at your own risk.